 - Do not lose your original Trust or Will, or put it in a place where nobody else can find it.
 Under California law, there exists a presumption that a lost Will may have been intentionally revoked – which could throw your entire estate plan out the window.

-It may be hard to remember all the “do’s and don’ts” listed above, but a trust and estate planning attorney Carlsbad CA will be able to guide you through successful estate planning – and dramatically help your loved ones and help shield your estate from unnecessary court costs, taxes, and family turmoil.
+It may be hard to remember all the “do’s and don’ts” listed above, but a trust and estate planning attorney Carlsbad CA will be able to guide you through successful estate planning – and dramatically help your loved ones shield your estate from unnecessary court costs, taxes, and family turmoil.